-Companies, non-governmental organizations, farmer unions or regional authorities may become Artisan C-Sink Manager for the Global Artisan C-sink certificate.
-The purpose of the pre-audit interview (online video meeting) is to clarify expectations and discuss the upcoming certification process.
-The "Monitoring Plan" includes at least the following chapters:
+Companies, non-governmental organizations, farmer unions, or regional authorities may become Artisan C-Sink Managers for the Global Artisan C-sink certificate.
+The purpose of the pre-audit interview (an online video meeting) is to clarify expectations and discuss the upcoming certification process.